Saelyos/MeanMax/README.md

 -	Destroyer: wait (here I had no good idea as this unit is very unpredictable, sometimes it will destroy a tanker if the reaper can go to it, sometimes it won’t)
 -	Doof: go to the closest enemy reaper

-The addition of the GA and the dummies leaded me to 1st place for a brief moment!
+The addition of the GA and the dummies led me to 1st place for a brief moment!

 ## Dealing with 1v1v1
 This is maybe the only special thing I tried, even if I’m not sure it helped me a lot.